DC Parking Tickets: How Much They Cost and What to Do If You Get One

 How Much DC Parking Tickets Cost

-Overtime parking (exceeded time limit)$25
+Overtime parking (exceeded time limit) $25

-No parking zone$100
+No parking zone $100

-Blocking a fire hydrant$100
+Blocking a fire hydrant $100

-Rush hour zone violation$100+ plus towing
+Rush hour zone violation $100+ plus towing

-Handicapped space without valid permit$250
+Handicapped space without valid permit $250

-Important: These fines double if unpaid after 30 days.
+Fines double after 30 days.
 A $45 street cleaning ticket becomes $90.
 A $100 no parking ticket becomes $200.
-Don’t sit on it.
+Pay it or fight it — don’t ignore it.

 What Happens If You Don’t Pay

-60 days: Additional penalties apply and the ticket may be sent to collections.
+After 60 days: Additional penalties apply and the ticket may be sent to collections.

 Bottom line: pay it or fight it within 30 days.
 Ignoring it costs you more every month.